Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SingleLanguage
 UnitNames

-#@SECTION: 0..1 aggr This speciﬁes how the physical units of the current
+0..1 aggr This speciﬁes how the physical units of the current

 value set shall be displayed in documents or in user interfaces of tools.